Marai no Tora

-Marai no Tora (マライの虎) is a 1943 Japanese film directed by Koga Masato.
+Marai no Tora (マライの虎) is a 1943 Japanese film directed by Koga Masato and starring Koji Nakata and Ryo Akaboshi.

 It tells the story of Tani Yutaka, known as "Harimau" (Malay word for "Tiger") who was a secret agent for the Japanese military who died in a hospital in Singapore.
 It is debatable that Tani Yutaka is the true "Harimau Malaya" or "The Tiger of Malaya" and not Tomoyuki Yamashita.